BACP Senior Accredited Clinical Supervision

 If a counsellor doesn’t return a call immediately, the client can become irate and/or impatient.
 Understandably so, however the counsellor can’t be in two or three places at once.
 They have other clients, a life and most often, a family of their own.
 It can be a lonely job and counsellors often feel unheard and depleted.
 Having robust Clinical Supervision with a BACP Senior Accredited Supervisor allows for experienced nurturing, guidance and a knowing that support is always available is invaluable, in this ever changing world.

 We offer the full package of Clinical Supervision to both counselling individuals and groups.
-Working in this way, allows us to offer face to face, telephone and video sessions.
+Working in this way, allows us to offer telephone and video sessions.
 We provide the very best nurturing and supportive Clinical Supervision possible: supervisees receive a unique welcome handbook and access to download PDF information at a reduced cost.

 In the counselling world, Clinical Supervision is about a continuous and nurturing basis of direction, guidance and education.